 As I have mentioned in my blog on Identity and Idolatry: Part I, we were all created in the image and likeness of God (Gen 1:26-27).
 Furthermore, the reason why we were created was to reflect God’s image to the world so that He may be glorified and be made known to all of creation.
 If this is true (I will write on this in a separate blog), then as Christians we have to consider if the resolutions we want to make are set up so that they make God more known to the rest of the world.

 John Piper has a lot of great stuff to say about glorifying God.
-However one quote stands out to me where he says,
+However, one quote stands out to me where he says,

 I asked, Why did God create the world?
 And I answered: God created this world for the praise of the glory of his grace displayed supremely in the death of Jesus.
 The problem is that at the heart of that answer is God’s self-promotion.
 God created the world for his own praise.
 For his own glory.

 What Piper says is pretty profound.
-I think if we all gave serious consideration to what is being said it would change the way we would do everything in our lives.
+I think if we all gave serious consideration to what is being said, it would change the way we would do everything in our lives.
 God created everything (and ultimately us) so that His glory would be displayed to everyone and so that He would be praised.
 This means that when we make resolutions for the New Year, we need to ask the question, “does this display the glory of God, or is this self-serving?”

 Making the Right Resolutions

 Second, if we want to glorify God in our resolutions, then we must actually take seriously the call to reflect His greatness to all of creation.
-Unless we take seriously the call that God has on each Christians life to reveal His greatness and glory to the world, every resolution (and everything we do for that matter), will ultimately fail and fall short of what God has intended for us.
+Unless we take seriously the call that God has on each Christians life to reveal His fame and glory to the world, every resolution (and everything we do for that matter), will ultimately fail and fall short of what God has intended for us.
 So take the time to read Scripture and pray to God so that the call to glorify God settles deep into your heart.

 Lastly, we have to do whatever God is calling us to do without compromise.
 It is so easy to compromise on our resolutions.
-Many of us begin our New Year well but a few months into our resolution we start to neglect and compromise on what we originally set out to do.
+Many of us begin our New Year well, but a few months into our resolution, we start to neglect and compromise on what we originally set out to do.
 If we are serious about glorifying God in our resolutions, this can’t be an option.
 We have to see the resolutions that God has placed onto our hearts to its end, no matter how long this takes.
-This can only be done if we depend on God for everything and if we walk by the Spirit (Galatians 5:16).
+This can only be done if we depend on God for everything, and if we walk by the Spirit (Galatians 5:16).
 Whatever your resolutions for the New Year may be, do it all to the glory of God without compromise and with a serious heart to reflect God to the entire world.